JEE Main Exam Dates 2026: Exam Pattern, Total Marks, Slot Timings and Schedule

 JEE Main 2026 Session 2

-The admit card for the JEE Main 2026 session 2 has been released on March 29, 2026, for exams set to take place on April 2, 4, 5, 6, and 8 for Paper 1 and on April 7 for Paper 2.
-The admit cards will be released in batches, depending on the day of the exam.
+The admit card for the JEE Main 2026 session 2 was released on March 29, 2026, for exams held on April 2 and 4, while admit cards for exams held on 5, 6, 7, and 8 were released on April 1, 2026.
+The admit cards were released in batches, depending on the day of the exam.

 The city intimation slip for the JEE Main 2026 session 2 was released on March 21, along with the exact dates for the April session exams.
-Candidates can download their city slips from the official website to check their allotted exam dates, slot time, city, and exam centre.

 The registration period for the JEE Main 2026 April Session was reopened from March 12 to 13, 2026, for 48 hours for candidates who missed the original application dates of February 25, 2026.